drshahizan/software-engineering/project/project/sec01/stakeholder/project-description.md

 By using Equivalence Partitioning, we can ensure that test cases cover different input partitions, increasing the likelihood of detecting defects within each partition.

 2. **Boundary Value Analysis (BVA)**:
-Boundary Value Analysis is a technique used to test the system's behavior at the boundaries of input ranges.
-It focuses on selecting test cases at or just beyond the boundaries to verify how the system handles these boundary values.
+Boundary Value Analysis is a technique used to test the system's behaviour at the boundaries of input ranges.
+It focuses on selecting test cases at or beyond boundaries to verify how the system handles these boundary values.
 In our project, Boundary Value Analysis is conducted as the next example:

-- Maximum and Minimum Room Capacity: We can test the system's behavior when assigning the maximum and minimum capacity for rooms.
-By selecting test cases with values just below and above these boundaries, we can ensure that the system handles capacity constraints correctly.
+- Maximum and Minimum Room Capacity: We can test the system's behaviour when assigning room maximum and minimum capacity.
+We can ensure that the system handles capacity constraints correctly by selecting test cases with values just below and above these boundaries.

 By using Boundary Value Analysis, we can focus on critical values that are likely to cause issues and ensure that the system handles these boundary conditions accurately.